 - Right to object to processing

-- * Right of subject access (there may be a fee associated to receiving this data)
+- Right of subject access (there may be a fee associated with receiving this data)

 All data is held for a minimum of 6 years in line with legislative guidance.
 Except in cases for the defence, establishment or exercise of legal claims.